Wellness FAQs Teachers

 Q: I’d like to talk with someone about an idea on how to support my student(s) in class.
 What should I do?

 A: You’re always welcome to stop in to see any member of the Wellness Team or school counselors.
 We’d be happy to brainstorm ideas with you!

-Wellness Counselor as a support for Faculty & Staff: FAQ
+Wellness Counselor and Student Intervention as a support for Faculty & Staff: FAQ

 Q: How is the Wellness Counselor a support for teachers and staff?

 A: The Wellness Counselor can meet 1:1 with any teachers or staff member.
 A wellness 1:1 meeting with the Wellness Counselor can address such needs as, but not limited, to stress management, self-care, emotional and health wellness, or requests for referrals for outside supports.

 There will also be a focus developing specific Wellness programs that will be available virtual live, in-person, or available online to review at your convenience.
 Topics are planned but suggestions or requests are highly encouraged.